Professional Development InitiativesRelicensure Seminars

 Saint Mary’s University offers the following seminars, which are state-required areas of study for teacher re-licensure:

-- All 5 seminars are offered in one day, usually a Saturday, on the Twin Cities Campus.
+- All five seminars are offered in one day, usually a Saturday, on the Twin Cities Campus.

-- Take 1 or all 5 – only what you need for your re-licensure.
+- Take one or all five – only what you need for your re-licensure.

 - The cost for each seminar is $50.00.

 - Confirmation of attendance is provided by Saint Mary’s.

 - One or three grad credit options are available in independent study format.

 - For seminar descriptions please visit the GPDE Course Catalog